17th Maine Infantry Regiment: The afternoon

+Aftermath

 The Mainers thought the prisoners sorry-looking as they watched them march to the rear as prisoners of war.
 Merrill and his men stayed in position and built up defenses.
 Merrill received orders to man pickets in front of the army's line.
 In front of their position, the regiment's skirmishers found the newly made grave of Brig.
 Gen. Barksdale.
 They took a dim view of his headboard noting his prior terms as a U. S. Congressman, seeing him as a traitor "... whose laws he had sworn to uphold, and, paying the penalty of treason is death at the hands of United States soldiers, buried in a blanket, with a pasteboard monument erected to his memory."

 The regiment had not engaged with the Rebel infantry, but had suffered from the bombardment.
 The days actions cost the 17th 2 dead and 10 wounded.